Biography

 Awards and Grants

-2008–Travel Grant from the bmukk for Les Belles Étrangères
+2008–Travel Grant, bmukk, for Les Belles Étrangères

 2003–Alfred Gesswein Prize for Travel Literature